kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <h3><b>The algorithm tests are everywhere</b></h3>
 <p><a href="https://www.dictionary.com/e/acronyms/faang/">FAANG companies</a> are known for the algorithm-based tests that interviewees must pass before getting hired by them.
 I took the Google one a few years ago and didn't make it (it's ok...I'm fine).</p>

 <p>It used to be that the FAANGs were the only companies requiring this test...not anymore.
-While interviewing, a gaming company, a betting site and a beauty manufacturer asked me to take the test.</p>
+Throughout this process, a gaming company, a betting site and a handful of startups asked me to take the test.</p>

 <p>My opinion is, this is the result of the large number of bootcamp graduates applying for web dev jobs.
 I mentioned in my 2017 article that bootcampers are at a disadvantage when it comes to job searching...I also mentioned that <a href="https://zachholman.com/posts/startup-interviewing-is-fucked/">Zac Holman thought this interviewing approach was bullsh*t.</a></p>

-<p>But there are a lot of unfilled web developer jobs right now, and there are only so many qualified CompSci graduates available to fill them.
+<p>But there are lots of unfilled web developer jobs right now, and there are only so many qualified CompSci graduates available to fill them.
 So the bootcampers are needed; therefore, these algo tests are needed.</p>

 <p>Now, it must be said that some EXCELLENT coders are coming out of bootcamps.
-I know of two bootcamp grads that got hired by Spotify, a difficult place to get a job.</p>
+I know of two bootcamp grads that got hired by Spotify, one of the hardest places to get a job.</p>

 <p>And Noam Sauer-Utley is a bootcamp grad who's written some of the BEST JavaScript algorithms explanations I've ever read.
 Read more of her stuff <a href="https://medium.com/@noamsauerutley">here</a>.</p>